yy2111/REST/README.md

 You will get practice interacting with the GitHub REST API.

-Before you start, make sure you have a local copy of this workshop, and change your working directory (`cd REST`). **Note: Make sure to execute "git init" so that your local work will be under git management.**
+Before you start, make sure you have a local copy of this workshop, and change your working directory (`cd REST`). **Note: Make sure to execute "git init" so that your local work will be under git management.
+We did this practice in the previous Git&Github lab.
+For more detailed instructions, you may refer to this tutorial: https://docs.github.com/en/get-started/importing-your-projects-to-github/importing-source-code-to-github/adding-an-existing-project-to-github-using-the-command-line**

 ```bash
 git clone https://github.com/yy2111/REST